-- Select [Clear built-in flash set.], [Clear external flash set.], or [Clear ext. flash C.Fn set.], then press <(e)>. - When you select [OK], the respective flash settings will be cleared.
+- Select [Clear built-in flash set.], [Clear external flash set.], or [Clear ext. flash C.Fn set.], then press <(℘)>. - When you select [OK], the respective flash settings will be cleared.

-.t⊡ Automatic Sensor Cleaning
+∴ Automatic Sensor Cleaning

-Whenever you set the power switch to $\langle ON \rangle$ or $\langle OFF \rangle$, the Self Cleaning Sensor Unit operates to automatically shake off the dust on the front of the sensor.
+Whenever you set the power switch to <ON> or <OFF>, the Self Cleaning Sensor Unit operates to automatically shake off the dust on the front of the sensor.
 Normally, you need not pay attention to this operation.
 However, you can choose to perform sensor cleaning at any time, or disable it.

-Cleaning the Sensor No Screen color 1 Feature guide Enable Touch control Enable Sensor cleaning GPS device settings w Select [Sensor cleaning].
-Under the [♥3] tab, select [Sensor cleaning], then press <(⊕)>.
-Sensor cleaning Auto cleaning, D Enable Clean monvally Clean manually Select [Clean now :□·].
-Select [Clean now :□·], then press <(€)>.
-Select [OK] on the dialog screen, then press <(€)>.
-The screen will indicate that the sensor is being cleaned.
-Although there will be a shutter sound, a picture is not taken.
+Cleaning the Sensor Now

+Under the [¥3] tab, select [Sensor cleaning], then press < (SET) >.

+Select [Clean now : ].

+- Select [Clean now . □ ], then press <(SET)>. - Select [OK] on the dialog screen, then press < (SET) >. - ▶ The screen will indicate that the sensor is being cleaned.
+(A small sound may be heard.)
+Although there will be a shutter sound during the cleaning, a picture is not taken.

 - For best results, perform the sensor cleaning with the camera placed upright and stable on a table or other flat surface. - Even if you repeat the sensor cleaning, the result will not improve much.
-Immediately after the sensor cleaning is finished, the [Clean now.t+] option will remain disabled temporarily.
+Immediately after the sensor cleaning is finished, the [Clean now that] option will remain disabled temporarily.